mariosoaresreis/nodejs-nestjs-backend/README.md

 TO RUN THE APPLICATION:
 Go to project's root, in the same level where the file Dockerfile is located:

+Copy a file name .env.
+Inside .env type:
+MONGO_CONNECTION_URI=<mongodb connection string you have access> and save

 Open the terminal.
 Type:
   sudo docker build -t ultra-rest-api .